amergenthale/myProject/notebook-log.md

 Estimates the most likely tree under a model of evolution.

 **Assumptions:**
-Sites evolve independently
+Sites evolve independently,
-Model accurately reflects evolution
+Model accurately reflects evolution,
 Alignment is correct

 **Limitations:**
-Computationally intensive
+Computationally intensive,
-Depends on model selection
+Depends on model selection,
 Can get trapped in local optima

 # Tree Visualization and Rooting